devtechsystems/devtechsys.com/_projects/Internal-Efficiency-of-the-Jud.md

 ---
-title: Internal Efficiency Of The Jud
-Project Title: Internal Efficiency of the Judiciary System Start Year: '1986'
+title: Internal Efficiency of the Judiciary System Project Title: Internal Efficiency of the Judiciary System Start Year: '1986'
 End Year: '1986'